 Before you can start changing a health-related behavior, you have to know that the behavior is problematic and that you can change it.
-To make good decisions, you need information about relevant topics and issues, including what resources are available to help you change your behavior.
-You also need knowledge about yourself-how you relate to the wellness profile and what strengths you can draw on to change your behavior and improve your health.
+To make good decisions, you need information about relevant topics and issues, including what resources are available to help you change.

 Examining Your Current Health Habits Have you considered how your current lifestyle is affecting your health today and how it will affect your health in the future?
 Do you know which of your current habits enhance your health and which detract from it?
-Begin your journey toward wellness with self-assessment: Think about your own behavior and talk with friends and family members about what they've noticed about your lifestyle and your health.
+Begin your journey toward wellness with self-assessment: Think about your own behavior, and talk with friends and family members about what they've noticed about your lifestyle and your health.

 Many people start to consider changing a behavior when they get help from others.
 An observation from a friend, family member, or physician can help you see yourself as others do and may get you thinking about your behavior in a new way.
-For example, Jason has been getting a lot of stomachaches lately.
-His girlfriend Anna notices other changes as well and suggests that the stress of classes plus a part-time job and serving as president of the school radio station might be causing some of Jason's problems.
-Jason never thought much about trying to control the stressors in his life, but with encouragement from Anna, he starts noticing what events trigger stress for him.

 Landmark events can also get you thinking about behavior change.
 A birthday, the birth of a child, or the death of someone close to you can be powerful motivators for thinking seriously about behaviors that affect wellness.
 New information can also help you get started.
 As you read this text, you may find yourself reevaluating some of your health-related behaviors.
 This could be a great opportunity to make healthful changes that will stay with you for the rest of your life.
-To help determine whether your current health habits promote wellness, take the quiz in the box "Wellness: Evaluate Your Lifestyle."
-Use the results to identify behaviors you could change to improve your health and well-being.

-Choosing a Target Behavior A careful examination of your current lifestyle may reveal a number of habits that are candidates for change.
-To maximize your chances of success, don't try to change all your problem behaviors at once-to quit smoking, give up high-fat foods, start jog-ging, avoid drugs, get more sleep.
+Choosing a Target Behavior To maximize your chances of success, don't try to change all your problem behaviors at once-to quit smoking, give up high-fat foods, start jogging, avoid drugs, get more sleep.
 Working on even one behavior change will make high demands on your energy.
 Concentrate on one behavior that you want to change, your target behavior, and work on it systematically.
 Start with something simple, like snacking on candy between afternoon classes or always driving to a particular class instead of walking or biking.

 Obtaining Information About Your Target Behavior Once you've chosen a target behavior, you need to find out more about it.
 You need to know its risks and benefits for you-both now and in the future.
 How is your target behavior affecting your level of wellness today?
 What diseases or conditions does this behavior place you at risk for?
 What effect would changing your behavior have on your health?
+As a starting point, use material from this text and from the resources listed in the For More Information section at the end of each chapter.